atrisovic/weather-panel.github.io/_site/content/5_geographical-unit-data.md

 Here are some suggestions for dealing with the mess that is political geography:

 First, try to perform all merging on abbreviation codes rather than names.
-At the level of countries, use ISO alpha-3 codes if possible (https://www.nationsonline.org/oneworld/country_code_list.htm).
+At the level of countries, use (ISO alpha-3 codes)[https://www.nationsonline.org/oneworld/country_code_list.htm] if possible.

 Second, use fuzzy string matching.
 However, in this case you will need to inspect all of the matches to make sure that they are correct.